zenml-io/mlstacks/README.md

     ```
 3. 🎨 Customize your deployment by editing the default values in the `locals.tf` file.

-4. 🔐 Add your secret information like keys and passwords into the `values.tfvars.json` file which is not committed and only exists locally.
+4. 🔐 Add your secret information like keys and pass into the `values.tfvars.json` file which is not committed and only exists locally.

 5. 🚀 Deploy the recipe with this simple command.